Planting and Care of New Divisions

 If there are environmental issues in the third year, you may still see problems, such as spotting of flowers or decreases buds/branches, but you should see this as a general trend throughout much of the garden, and not on just the one plant.
 If it is particularly noticeable on the three year plant when many others do not show the problem, it is likely to be a problem specific to that plant.

 It must be remembered though that there are situations where a plant will never show its registry stats for you.
-Things bred in Florida almost never show the scape height, branching or bud count they are registered with here for me.
+Things bred in Florida almost never show the scape height, branching or bud count they are registered with here in my garden.
 Things bred in greenhouses in the north may show the same problems unless they have been trialed outside before introduction (and stat-gathering was done outside after a winter or three in the ground).
-However, I don't expect them to show their full potential here either, really.
-There are no plants I could expect to bring up from Florida and then expect to perform as well here (most wouldn't even live) as they do there.
-A dose of realism about what is actually possible goes a long way to not being disappointed.
+However, I don't always expect them to show their full potential here either, really.
+There are no other species of plants I could expect to bring up from Florida and expect to perform as well here (most wouldn't even live) as they do there.
+A dose of realism about what is actually possible goes a long way toward not being disappointed.

 Over time, you will notice trends in your garden and you will get some idea of what to expect.
 As well, you will form ideas of what is or isn't acceptable to you.
 I want you to be prepared with realistic information so that you won't be disappointed by your new plants, but I have to say, some plants can be disappointing.
 It happens.
 That's life.
 Not everything can reach its full potential everywhere.
 This can vary from zone to zone, region to region and even garden to garden, but you can often find a good consensus on plants that have been grown in many gardens for several years.